Doniphan Drive project continues as scheduled - NewsBreak

 City of El Paso, Office of Emergency Management host new Migrant Welcome Center tour

-El Paso, TEXAS (CBS4) — As the migrant crisis continues in El Paso, the local government is continuing all efforts to respond.
-The City of El Paso will be allowing media to tour the Migrant Welcome Center on Friday to get an inside look at how it is operated and how the city of El Paso and Office of Emergency Management is responding to the current situation.
+EL PASO, Texas (KFOX14) — As the migrant crisis continues in El Paso, the local government is continuing all efforts to respond.
+The city of El Paso will be allowing media to tour the Migrant Welcome Center on Friday to get an inside look at how it is operated and how the city of El Paso and Office of Emergency Management is responding to the current situation.

-County officials discuss Rescue Mission El Paso using vacant building for migrants
+Rescue Mission El Paso, county officials discuss using vacant building for migrants

 Driver killed in crash along Alameda Ave. in Clint Wednesday